YashdalfTheGray/thing-doer/design/datastore.md

 ### The `config` collection

 This collection maintains the runtime and startup configurations for nodes.
 Each document in this collection contains configuration values that can be shared across nodes to allow the user to customize behavior while starting up a new node or while the node is running.
 This collection is subject to eventual consistency since each node will only periodically check their runtime configuration and pull changes.
+The schema is included in Appendix E.

 ## Appendices